The Ultimate Picnic Spots in Yellowstone

 After watching Old Faithful work its magic, stoke your appetite with a trek along the boardwalk that leads to adjacent geothermal wonders.
-Then pick up some sandwiches from the Bear Paw Deli at the Old Faithful Inn or Geyser Grill at the Old Faithful Snow Lodge (open early May to early October) and head south to the 10-table Delacy Creek Picnic Area.
+Then pick up some sandwiches from the Bear Paw Deli [Currently Closed for 2020] at the Old Faithful Inn or Geyser Grill at the Old Faithful Snow Lodge (open early May to early October) and head south to the 10-table Delacy Creek Picnic Area.
 Nearby alternatives: Spring Creek and East Lot picnic areas.

 Near Norris Geyser Basin

 Gibbon Meadows Picnic Area lies in a flat meadow with an edging of forest on the Gibbon River.
 It’s popular among both fly fishers and grazing elk.
 After lunch, make the short drive south toward Gibbon Falls, where a half-mile loop trail is suitable for all skill levels.
 The picnic area has 10 tables.
-Beforehand, stock up on grub at the Canyon Lodge Falls Cafe, about 15 miles east of Norris.
+Beforehand, stock up on grub at the Canyon Lodge Eatery, about 15 miles east of Norris.
 Nearby alternatives sites: Norris Meadows and Caldera Rim picnic areas.

 In Hayden Valley

 The 20-table Nez Perce Ford Picnic Area in Yellowstone’s wildlife-rich Hayden Valley makes for a fine venue for an early morning breakfast, when animals are most active.
 You’re likely to see bison and maybe even some pelicans fishing for breakfast in the Yellowstone River.
 Be certain to maintain your distance (at least 25 yards) from bison, especially during the August mating season.
 Nearby alternatives: Cascade and LeHardy Rapids picnic areas.